Ayehavgunne/mog/README.md

 A simple task runner

 Define your tasks in a `.mog` file and run them with the `mog` command.
-Indentation is done with the tab character.
+Indentation is done with the tab character or 4 spaces.
 Define a task named 'default' to be ran when `mog` is called without a task name.

 ## Features